 Committee members notify Chair if they are missing any titles.
 Chair facilitates shipment of missing titles to committee members.
 Chair sends a letter to audio producers inviting them to open meetings.

-Chair sends message to ALSC listserve notifying members of open meetings.
+Chair sends message to ALSC electronic discussion list notifying members of open meetings.